It's great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 And as soon as she passed away, the state come after me to take my property away because there's no such thing as free Medicaid.

-So and I am concerned about the people who are signing up for this Medicaid, because to me it's nothing but the biggest land and the state grab in the country.
+So, and I am concerned about the people who are signing up for this Medicaid because to me, it's nothing but the biggest land and the state grab in the country.

 Fascinating.

-Oh, I can tell you some stories here, and I'm speaking mainly for Missouri because that's a personal experience that was within two weeks of my wife's passing, I got a letter stating that they was taking going to court to take my property.
+But it was within two weeks of my wife's passing, I got a letter stating that they was going to court to take my property.

 I think about three years.

-Now, when you put her on Medicaid when you signed up for it, did they tell you that this was going to happen?
+Now, when you put her on Medicaid, when you signed up for it, did they tell you that this was going to happen?

 No, they did not.

-They they nobody has ever to said anything like that.
+Nobody has ever said anything like that.

 Well, what kind of hoops did you have to jump through, if any, to get her on Medicaid so she'd be treated during her Alzheimer's period?

-We we had to s divide our assets uh separately.
+We had to divide our assets separately.

-Uh so that each of us uh our incomes was not combined.
+We had to go separately so that each of us, our incomes was not combined.

 And that got her on the Medicaid.